Modular compactifications of $\mathcal M_{2,n}$ with Gorenstein singularities: The new moduli functors

-The number of markings on $E_i$ is also constant.
+The other conditions are topological, hence constructible.
+Since $S$ is Noetherian, it is enough to check their openness over the spectrum of a discrete valuation ring.
+Assume that the geometric generic fibre $C_{\bar\eta}$ contains two genus one subcurves $E_{1,\bar\eta}$ and $E_{2,\bar\eta}$; their closures $E_1$ and $E_2$ in $\mathcal C$ are then flat families of genus one curves over $\dvr$.
+The number of connected components of $\overline {C\setminus E_i}$ is locally constant (by the Zariski decomposition and \cite[\href{https://stacks.math.columbia.edu/tag/0E0D}{Tag 0E0D}]{stacks-project}), so: The number of markings on $E_i$ is also constant.
 Hence we can deduce condition \eqref{cond:lev1} for $C_{\bar\eta}$ from the same condition on $C_0$.
 Condition \eqref{cond:lev2} follows in this case from Remark \ref{rmk:lev1solev2}; it can be proven analogously when there is no subcurve of genus one.

 Finally, suppose that $C_{\bar\eta}$ has a genus two singularity, then so does $C_0$.
 The (union of the) distinguished branch(es) $E_{\bar\eta}$ of $C_{\bar\eta}$ is a genus one singularity, and so is its limit $E_0$ in $C_0$.
 It has to contain the distinguished branch(es) of $C_0$, because any subcurve not containing them has genus zero; therefore, by assumption, $E_0$ contains $p_{1,0}$.
 Then also $E_{\bar\eta}$ contains $p_{1,\bar\eta}$, because the markings are contained in the non-singular locus of the curve.
 Similarly, if $C_{\bar\eta}$ has a genus one singularity with a self-branch, the limit of such a branch is a genus one subcurve $E_0$ of $C_0$; the latter may very well acquire a genus two singularity, but $E_0$ will contain the special branches of it, so it will be connected to $p_1$.
 We conclude as above.
 The case that $C_{\bar\eta}$ contains a genus one subcurve of low level is analogous.
 We have thus proved that condition \eqref{cond:p1} is open. \end{proof}